callcocam/papa-leguas/README.md

 composer test
 ```

+## Documentation

+Please see our [documentation](docs/README.md) for more information.

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [CHANGELOG](docs/CHANGELOG.md) for more information on what has changed recently.

 ## Contributing